Interactive Jobs (qrsh)

 for 32GB per core.

-Note: due to the limited number of nodes of this type there is only one mem256 and one mem512 node available for this type of work.
-Both node types have a maximum of 16 cores available.
+Note: due to the limited number of nodes of this type there is only one mem512 node available for this type of work, with a maximum of 16 cores available.

 Further Information